khanhnv2901/seca-cli/README.md

 ./seca --help
 ```

-For detailed information about version management and build options, see [VERSION.md](VERSION.md).
+For detailed information about version management and build options, see [Version Management Guide](docs/technical/version-management.md).

 ## Contributing